 THE TEXAS ASSOCIATION OF MUSEUMS MEDIA INNOVATION & EXCELLENCE AWARDS

 The Texas Association of Museums Media Innovation & Excellence Awards or TAMMIES for short, are designed to showcase museums that are doing innovative things with media and technology.
 We want to see how your museums are incorporating technology into exhibits and programs; how you are using technology to reach virtual audiences outside of the traditional museum space; and how you are using social media to engage with audiences in innovative ways.
 A separate student category will highlight the important work being done by college students in our Texas museums.
-Winning projects are chosen by a jury of media and technology experts and the awards will be presented at the 44th Texas Association of Museums annual meeting in El Paso, Texas at the Historic Plaza Theatre.
+Every year, winning projects are chosen by a jury of media and technology experts and the awards will are presented at the annual meeting.
 Each category is eligible for either Gold, Silver, Bronze, or Honorable mention depending on the number of entries in each category.

 Winners will receive recognition at the Annual Meeting, on the TAM Newsletter, and on the TAM website.

 THE JO STEWART RANDEL OUTSTANDING TRUSTEE AWARD

 TAM's Jo Stewart Randel Outstanding Trustee Award recognizes excellence and distinguished contributions by a volunteer trustee to museums in Texas.
 Presented each year at the Annual Meeting of the Texas Association of Museums, this award spotlights one outstanding trustee whose visionary leadership has made a significant impact on the museum(s) he or she serves.
 The award is named in honor and memory of Jo Stewart Randel (1915-2002), an exemplary museum trustee from the Texas panhandle.

 THE JACK NOKES OUTSTANDING SERVICE AWARD